 Ricotta Substitutes

-Cottage cheese: Depending on the brand, cottage cheese can taste more tangy than ricotta.
-However, the high moisture content and creamy (but not overly rich) texture makes its a good substitute for ricotta in baked pasta recipes like Mom's Cottage Cheese Lasagna from Neighborfoodblog.com.
-Buy small curd cottage cheese to replace ricotta.
+Cottage cheese is most often used as a substitute for ricotta in lasagna and other savory recipes.
+The high moisture content and creamy (but not overly rich) texture make its a good substitute for ricotta in baked pasta recipes like Mom's Cottage Cheese Lasagna from Neighborfoodblog.com.

 Quark: Quark is a fresh dairy product that's a cross between yogurt and cottage cheese.